Emergency Savings | Emergency Fund

 Look for a coupon app like Grocery iQ and grocery specials—staying on top of those can lead to huge savings.

 If you truly can’t make ends meet with your emergency budget, it may be worth seeing if you’re eligible for government assistance, such as SNAP or WIC.
 Local organizations, such as food banks and churches, may have what you need.
 Find details on your state’s food assistance program.
 Remember: They are set up to help people during hard times, so there is nothing wrong with using them in your time of need.

 6. See what entertainment is available for free

-As you’re cutting your budget, it’s smart practice to remember just how much you have.
+As you’re cutting your emergency budget, it’s smart practice to remember just how much you have.
 Cleaning out the closet can lead to forgotten treasures, like old board games and books.
 And if you’re looking for something new and cheap, your local library is a great place to start.
 If you don’t have a library card, activate an electronic card to borrow books, audio books, and videos.
 Check out our list of free and cheap ways to keep learning while you’re stuck at home for more ideas.

 Due to the pause on live shows, lots of world-class performances are now streaming for free online.
 For example, many museums are offering “virtual tours,” and some singers are offering free livestreamed concerts.
 Broadway is offering free shows and the Metropolitan Opera is showing nightly streams.
 Google “free” and your favorite entertainment and chances are, you can find a great option.

 The same goes for workout classes: More and more boutique studios and trainers are offering everything from yoga to kickboxing online.
 There are also lots of free workout videos on YouTube, and over 300 routines on Amazon.
 Sadly, that means there’s no excuse to slack off on your exercise routine while you’re home!